Qumulo/rsyslog_store_and_forward/README.md

 ### Why would you say **store and forward** with UDP

-In actual fact, the name **store and forward** will only work with TCP because of the message acknowledgement and the tracking of which messages have been forwarded to the receiver.
+In actual fact, **store and forward** will only work with TCP because of the message acknowledgement and the tracking of which messages have been forwarded to the receiver.
 We have kept the name because it is possible that you wish to aggregate mesaages into applications like